EVORA-project/evora-ontology/models/docs/variant.md

 # Slot: variant (variant)

-_An organism with one or more new mutations is referred to as a “variant” of the original organism if not sufficiently different to be termed a distinct strain_
+_An organism with one or more new mutations is referred to as a “variant” of the original organism if not sufficiently different to be termed a distinct strain._